-Where a child transfers from our school to another school or educational setting including colleges, their child protection records will be forwarded or transferred electronically to the new educational setting with notice given to the receiving DSL.
-These will be marked 'Confidential' and for the attention of the receiving school's Designated Safeguarding Lead (DSL) who will need to provide a receipt, which is recommended to be an email.
-If paper files are sent they will be securely sealed and sent, under arrangements for immediate return if delivery to the receiving school's DSL/Head Teacher is not possible.
-A receipt is expected.
+Where a child transfers from our school to another school or educational setting including colleges, their child protection records will be transferred electronically to the new educational setting with notice given to the receiving DSL.
+If paper files are sent, they will be securely sealed and sent under arrangements for immediate return if delivery to the receiving school's DSL /Headteacher is not possible.
+These will be marked 'Confidential' and for the attention of the receiving school's Designated Safeguarding Lead (DSL) who will need to provide a receipt in writing or by email.

-Lack of information about their circumstances can impact on the child's safety, welfare and educational outcomes.
+Lack of information about their circumstances can impact on the child's safety, welfare, and educational outcomes.
 In addition to the child protection file, the DSL should also consider if it would be appropriate to share any additional information with the new school or college in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school or college.
 For example, information that would allow the new school or college to continue supporting children who have had a social worker and been victims of abuse and have that support in place for when the child arrives.
 (Keeping Children Safe in Education 2012)

-Transferring settings do not need to keep copies of child protection files, but if they do they must be kept in accordance with data retention (and for the shortest practical time).
+Transferring settings do not need to keep copies of child protection files.
+However, when we do they are kept in accordance with data retention (and for the shortest practical time).

-In CP cases where there may be ongoing involvement from transferring settings, for example if any siblings still attend your setting, DSLs may wish to take copies of chronologies.
+In CP cases where there may be ongoing involvement from transferring settings, for example if any siblings still attend your setting, DSLs take copies of any available chronologies.
 Electronic systems may have an option to link this information.